Sick of tired of being so happy all the time?

 18. Eat crap, under-sleep, never exercise and have no routine

 Stay under the rock you’ve been under since the health/wellness revolution.

-20. use people to fulfill your transient wants and needs
+20. Use people to fulfil your transient wants and needs

 Don’t choose your friends because you simply enjoy and like them.Use people to support your agendas and affirm your self image Click To Tweet

 Use people to prop you up, emotionally regulate you and entertain you as you procrastinate your life away.
 Also, use them to distract you from the parts of your life you’re in denial about.
 And drop them the second that they stop playing ball.